josiah14/articles/scala-types-0.md

 **Exercise:** *Write an implementation for `makeOption` that doesn't return any Option values nested in Option values.
 So, `makeOption(Some(Some(Some(10))))` should return `Some(10)`, and `makeOption(Some(Some(None)))` should return `None`, for example.*

+*Hint for the above: you'll probably had to write an iterative or a recursive solution to complete the above exercise.
+Notice anything particularly poor about the above code, and, likely, the code you wrote?
+You lose most (or all) of your type information.
+Keep in mind, this was an exercise to get you used to thinking and reasoning about abstract types, especially when they may be more complex and potentially nested.
+But you typically wouldn't write this sort of code in the real world.*

 ##### When to Use Option and its Advantage Over Null
 `Option` should be used when you have operations that might not return a value, but where you don't care to hold onto the exception or error message if one is produced.
 You can think of `Option` as a way of replacing `null` that is safer, because if you don't handle the `None` case, the Scala compiler will yell at you and force you to handle that case before letting you compile your code.
 What this means is, if you use `Option` throughout your Scala code, you should rarely to never see a `NullPointerException` thrown during runtime.
 All those years of wasted time and headaches on `NullPointerException`s gone!
 This is what every Java programmer used to only dream about, now a dream come true.